 Set the default organization lock status

 You can automatically set the default lock status for all new assemblies and cast units when they are created.
-Additionally, when you start to share the model, the default lock status is set for all assemblies and cast units that do not yet have any lock status.
-Use the advanced option XS_OBJECTLOCK_DEFAULT to set the default lock status.
-The default lock status can be ORGANIZATION or NO.
+Use the XS_OBJECTLOCK_DEFAULT advanced option to set the default lock status.
+The default lock status can be ORGANIZATION or NO. When you start to share the model, the default lock status is set for all assemblies and cast units that do not have any lock status yet.

 All new assemblies and cast units are locked for your organization, and their lock status in the Object locks dialog box is For others.
-Only users within the same organization can modify the objects in the assemblies and cast units.
+The users in your organization can modify the objects in the assemblies and cast units.
 Note that users who are not in your organization see the locked status as For us.

 On the Manage tab, click Locks.